-Sustainable Public Employee Benefits
+Ensure Sustainable Public Employee Benefits

-As public retirement and health care costs escalate, they are draining money away from such vital programs as education, and their continued increases put essential services at risk at both the state and local levels.
-State government now pays more than \$1.2 billion a year for health insurance for public employees, and these costs have been growing at a higher rate than inflation.
-K-12 funding, especially any new money, is being consumed by the cost of teacher salaries, health insurance and retirement costs.
+As public retirement and health care costs escalate, they are draining money away from such vital programs as education, and their continued increases put essential services at both the state and local level at risk.
+In FY 2010, state government paid an estimated \$1.2 billion a year for health insurance for public employees, and these costs have been growing at a higher rate than inflation.
+K-12 funding, especially any new money, is being consumed by the increased costs of health insurance and retirement.

-As the General Assembly works to meet its obligations to public employees, it will become clear that additional changes to health and retirement benefits will be needed.
+As the General Assembly works to meet the obligations made to public employees, it will become clear that additional changes to health and retirement benefits will be needed.
 Additional meaningful reform must take into consideration issues that private employers have addressed, including changes to eligibility requirements, pension benefits and health care benefits.